 A clean, neatly ironed uniform, which fits properly and is in good condition is required.
-Nursing students must be in full uniform at all times when in any clinical areas, including for orientation, assessment, observation, and any clinical related activity.
+Nursing students must be in full uniform, including name tag, at all times when in skills lab, simulation, and any clinical areas, including for orientation, assessment, observation, and any clinical related activity.